 - Learn/Use active listening skills and body language to show understanding of what the other person is saying

 - Open up about your own insecurities/vulnerabilities to show you are human and have emotions too

 - Find ways to create connections with colleagues and show a willingness to participate in their activities

-Create a communication plan
+Create a Communication Plan

 You need to be clear in your communication, so that your employees understand, and are onboard with your plan.
 Will there be new rules in place?
 If working from home you may call for 2-3 meetings per week.
-It’s crucial you explain why, so your staff don’t feel micro-managed, it is crucial you explain why.
+So your staff don’t feel micro-managed, it is crucial you explain why.

-Reboarding employees – summary
+Reboarding Employees – Summary

 Be open, honest, and clear in your communication and expectations, and be prepared to offer extra support where needed.
 With a clear plan and guide, you should be able to reboard your employees with less issues.
 There will always be bumps in the road and things you could’ve done better.
 But if you start planning now, and set some objectives, you should be on your way to a more streamlined reboarding process.